 A score of 70% must be earned overall and on each subsection of the first and second comprehensive exam to pass.
 However, a student who fails any section of the exam may not advance to associate internship or internship without passing all sections of the first and the second comprehensive exams, respectively.
 In addition, a student cannot move on to term 5 or term 9 (MSTOM/DACM)/term 7 (DAc/MSAc) classes without attempting the first or second comprehensive exams, respectively.
-After failure of any section on the first attempt, a student must meet with the academic dean or advisor, and is encouraged to seek appropriate tutoring in the subject(s) failed.
+After failure of any section on the first attempt, a student must meet with the academic dean or advisor and is encouraged to seek appropriate tutoring in the subject(s) failed.
 Mandatory retakes for failed exams will take place during the 15th week of the following term.
-Failure to pass a comprehensive exam and/or retake will result in the student being dropped from any associate internship or internship clinic shifts, or any other courses at the discretion of the academic dean.
+Failure to pass all modules of the first comprehensive exam will result in the student being dropped from associate internship 2, and any other courses at the discretion of the academic dean.
+Failure to pass all modules of the second comprehensive exam will result in the student being dropped from all senior internship clinic shifts, and any other courses at the discretion of the academic dean.
 Failure to retake any failed section within a time frame established by the Student Success Committee and/or academic dean could result in assignment of remedial, non-credit coursework.